kaleidoswap/docs/README.md

 ## 5. License

 This API is licensed under the MIT License.
 For more information, please refer to the LICENSE file in the repository.

+---

+Feel free to open an issue or submit a pull request for any suggestions or improvements to this documentation.